deathly809/physics-problems/docs/2018/September.md

 I have started finished over half the discussion problems for chapter 2, they are pretty straightforward and I hope tomorrow I can finish them along with most, if not all of the exercises for chapter 2.

+## 9/2/2018

+Finished up the discussion questions for chapter 2 and made up to exercise 29.
+Problems are beoming more tedious, this makes me worry.
+So far I have been working on the problems in my notebook and transferring them over to latex when I can.
+That is also taking up time as well.